TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

 ## Outline

 This video should cover writing our first application.
 Should get input from a user, and conditionally print something to the screen.
+This will be our first "dynamic" application - this just means that our user will see different content depending on what type of information they enter.

 Tell the user that we're going to run it a lot - sometimes, we won't see what we're hoping to see, but we'll do a lot of testing for ourselves.